nicholas-denis/debug/README.md

 4. Explore the different .yaml files.
 Each one is setup for a particular experiment.
 The YAML file determines the entire imputation being applied.
 More information is provided below.

+5. <optional>Copy required data sources into the /data/ folder.

-5. Refer to the `experiments/` directory for Jupyter notebooks that hosts imputation experiments.
+6. Refer to the `experiments/` directory for Jupyter notebooks that hosts imputation experiments.

-6. Refer to the `examples/` directory for Jupyter notebooks that demonstrate the usage and application of the imputation methods.
+7. Refer to the `examples/` directory for Jupyter notebooks that demonstrate the usage and application of the imputation methods.

 ## Virtual Environment
 We recommend setting up a virtual environment to manage and contain this project's dependencies, as opposed to using the global environment.